teleprint-me/mini/README.md

 sequence-to-sequence learning tasks such as **next-word prediction**, **instruction tuning**, and **text generation**.

-_NOTE: This project is still under construction and inference produces incoherent results.
+_NOTE: Inference currently produces incoherent results.
 I'm currently looking into it, but it will take time._

 ## **Key Features**